barfowl/OpenSubdiv/documentation/bfr_overview.rst

 Note that triangles are often parameterized elsewhere in terms of barycentric coordinates (u,v,w) where *w = 1 - u - v*.
-As is the case elsewhere in OpenSubdiv, *Bfr* considers parameteric coordinates as 2D (u,v) pairs for all purposes.
+As is the case elsewhere in OpenSubdiv, *Bfr* considers parametric coordinates as 2D (u,v) pairs for all purposes.
 All faces have an implicit 2D local parameterization and all interfaces requiring parametric coordinates consider only the (u,v) pair.
 If interaction with some other toolset requiring barycentric coordinates